aessa7/CSE6242OAN_Final_Project_Team86/README.md

 # Geo-Equity Index: An Interactive Environmental & Socioeconomic Health Risk Mapping Tool

-A Dash/Plotly web application for mapping GEI (Geo-Equity Index) scores and CIMC sites with hazard scores within a specified radius of an address.
+A Dash/Plotly web application for mapping GEI (Geo-Equity Index) scores with details and CIMC sites with hazard scores within a specified radius of an address.

 ## Overview